giulio93/DjGrambot/README.md

 - Send a link
 - Send a position
 - Download a video/audio using @vid bot
+- Go routine for video download
 - Reply to the @vid with the downloaded audio

 ## TODO
+- Get the local playlist
 - Error Handling during video download
 - Go routine for the download method
 - Mixing track